-Irakli Alasania (1973) is a former diplomat and former Minister of Defence og Georgia.
+Irakli Alasania, born in 1973, is a former diplomat and former Minister of Defence og Georgia.
 He is one of the most pro-Western and popular politicians in Georgia.
 He was born in Batumi, Adjara.
 His father was General Mamia Alasania, who was killed together with other Georgian politicians upon the fall of Sokhumi to the Abkhaz separatist forces on September 27, 1993.
 Irakli Alasania graduated from the Tbilisi State University with a degree in international law in 1995.
 Simultaneously he also studied at the Georgian Academy of Security from 1994 to 1996.

 He worked for the Ministry of State Security from 1994 to 1998, and was transferred to the Ministry of Foreign Affairs in October 2001.
 He then served as deputy Minister of State Security from 2002 to 2004, and deputy Minister of Defense from March until July 2004, when he was moved to serve as the Deputy Secretary of the National Security Council of Georgia.
 He was Georgia’s Ambassador to the United Nations from 2006, until 2008.
 His previous assignments include Chairing the Government of Abkhazia(-in-exile) and being the President’s aide in the Georgian-Abkhaz talks.
 Soon after his resignation, Alasania withdrew into opposition to the Mikheil Saakashvili administration, setting up the Our Georgia – Free Democrats (OGFD) party in July 2009.
 In September 2009, Alasania announced that he would run for Tbilisi mayor’s post in local elections in May 2010, but the authorities’ candidate won in those elections.